 KNIT and NATTER GROUP

-We are a small group who appreciate the company, friendship and fellowship our group enjoys.
+We are a small group who appreciate the company, friendship and fellowship of meeting with like-minded people.
 We have people knitting a variety of pieces from garments and baby items through to novelty items and toys; tapestry making; felting; fresh lavender bags; Christmas decoration construction and beading/jewellery making.
 It is interesting to see what other people are doing and to help each other with our projects.
+Currently some of us are knitting poppies for the Millennium Library WW1 Poppy Project which aims to commemorate those who died as a result of the war.

 16 July 2018